Defunct Brands of the 1990s

 1991–1991 Food/Snacks

-Hostess’ green-glazed, vanilla-pudding snack pies released in 1991 as a Teenage Mutant Ninja Turtles tie-in; a brief promotion that en…
+Hostess’ green-glazed, vanilla-pudding snack pies released in 1991 as a Teenage Mutant Ninja Turtles tie-in that ended the same year.

 • Kinney Shoes